alwaysdata/documentation/languages/ruby/ruby-on-rails.en.md

 tags = ["ruby", "ruby on rails"]
 +++

 A [Ruby on Rails](http://rubyonrails.org/) application is deployed at alwaysdata just like any other Rack application.
-If you are just starting out, this document will guide you through your deployment step by step.

 ## Installing the application